 In all types of research and scholarly writing, it is important to cite your sources in order to:

-Readers may want to locate a source you have cited, to verify the information or to learn more about the topic.
-A proper citation includes all of the information for a reader to locate a source.
+Readers may want to locate the source you have cited, to verify the information or to learn more about the topic.
+A proper citation includes all of the information for readers to locate the source.

 Scholarly writing is grounded in research.
-Citations allow you to demonstrate that your position is thoroughly researched.
+Citations strengthen your argument by demonstrating that your position is thoroughly researched.

 Giving proper credit to those whose ideas, words, and thoughts you use is not only respectful to those authors, but also helps you avoid plagiarism.
-Plagiarism is "the submission by a student of the writings, ideas or data of another individual as the student’s own in any essay or assignment.
-Avoid the consequences of plagiarism by giving proper references to your sources.” (from the RDC Academic Terminology Glossary)
+Plagiarism is a serious academic offense, usually consisting of "the submission by a student of the writings, ideas or data of another individual as the student’s own in any essay or assignment.
+Avoid the consequences of plagiarism by giving proper references to your sources” (from the RDP Academic Terminology Glossary).